 Witty sayings and short poems are known as epigrams.
-Here are 10 epigram examples that stood the test of time.
+Check out our top epigram examples that stood the test of time.

 Whether you already have a favorite epigrammatist (like Benjamin Franklin) or you’re new to the idea of using an epigrammatic style, you’ll find that reading a good example of an epigram isn’t just educational—it’s fun!